bartificer/xkpasswd-js/README.md

 ![To anyone who understands information theory and security and is in an infuriating argument with someone who does not (possibly involving mixed case), I sincerely apologize.](https://imgs.xkcd.com/comics/password_strength.png)

-Bart is leading this port of the Perl module to JavaScript with the [NosillaCast community](https://podfeet.com/slack) as part of the on-going Programming By Stealth blog/podcast series](https://pbs.bartificer.net) he produces with [Allison Sheridan](https://www.podfeet.com/blog/about/).
+Bart is leading this port of the Perl module to JavaScript with the [NosillaCast community](https://podfeet.com/slack) as part of the ongoing [Programming By Stealth blog/podcast series](https://pbs.bartificer.net) he produces with [Allison Sheridan](https://www.podfeet.com/blog/about/).

 ## Current version of the app